Wehr Astronomical Society, Inc.

 All regular meetings are free and open to the public.

-Click here for the regular meeting schedule.
+Click here to view the regular meeting schedule on our Facebook page.

 |W.A.S.
 Observatory |